UK Tax Strategy

-Our overall vision for tax is to grow our business tax efficiently and in a sustainable way that delivers value to key stakeholders.
+Our overall vision for tax is to grow our business tax efficiently and in a sustainable way that delivers value to key stakeholders and our shareholders.
 Our Tax Strategy is aligned with the basic principles of our overall business strategy and to the Group’s approach to corporate governance and risk management.
 Our overall business “Basic principal” is to give the highest priority to life, safety and compliance with laws, regulations, social standards and ethics, as summarized in the L+G Code of Conduct and reflected in our developing Group Tax Policy.
 In accordance with this principle, each L+G Group Company shall aim to manage tax matters in compliance with all applicable laws and regulations of the countries where business is conducted, considering the intent of the law, as well as compliance with guidelines published by international organization such as the OECD.

 We aim to submit all UK tax filings in a timely manner and it is of primary importance that we are compliant with UK tax law and regulations, and that all required tax payments are made on time.